ismop/dap/doc/api/parameters.md

   "parameters": [
     {
           "id": numerically unique id (e.g. 1),
-          "parameter_name": name of the parameter,
+          "custom_id": external identifier of the parameter, specific to the levee installation setup, "parameter_name": name of the parameter,
           "device_id": identifier of a device measuring the parameter, "measurement_type_name": data type name,